← Back to 漢書

 25

 Appraisal: Zhang Er and Chen Yu were praised in their age as worthy men.
 Even their retainers and servants were outstanding heroes of the realm, and in whatever state they lived, men from their circle rose to become chancellors and chief ministers.
-Yet when Zhang Er and Chen Yu were first in hardship, they trusted each other to the death without hesitation.
+Yet when Zhang Er and Chen Yu were first in hardship, they trusted each other to die for one another without a second thought.
 Once they held states and contended for power, however, they ended by destroying each other.
 How sincere their earlier mutual admiration was, and how perverse their later betrayal became.
 Friendship founded on power and profit was something the ancients were ashamed of; this is exactly what they meant.

 ← Previous Chapter